Federated Testing Version 3.1 for Disk Imaging, Mobile Forensics Data Extraction and Hardware Write Blocking is now Available!

 - Use the user interface (Firefox Web browser) to select the type of tool you want to test.
 The user interface will tell you what items you will need to have on hand to get started.

 - Use the interface to generate the test cases for testing your tool and follow the instructions to run each test.

 - Use the interface to generate a test report for your tool.

 - Submit the test report and the log files created during testing to CFTT (if approved by your management) to share with the digital forensics community!
 See the Sharing Test Results section below for instructions on how to share your test results.

 CFTT's approach to tool testing is to test a tool based on the functionalities it supports.
-Currently, you can use the Federated Testing CD to test disk imaging, mobile forensics data extraction and hardware write blocking tools, but CFTT will expand the materials in future releases to allow you to test more forensic functionalities and more types of tools, e.g., forensic media preparation (drive wiping), string search, etc.
+Currently, you can use the Federated Testing .iso to test disk Imaging, mobile forensics data extraction and hardware write blocking tools, but CFTT will add new test suites in future releases to allow you to test more forensic functionalities and more types of tools, e.g., forensic media preparation (drive wiping), string search, etc.